3 Project Management Interview Questions You Need to Ask

 Do you manage a PMO and need to hire a project manager?

-If you run a project management office that staffs project managers, then you know the challenge and headaches associated with finding great project managers.
-When a new PM position needs to be filled, the PMO manager will spend a significant amount time screening resumes, preparing project management interview questions, conducting phone screens and interviewing candidates face to face.
-It can be exhausting wasting time on the wrong candidate unless you have a streamlined PM hiring process.
+If you run a project management office that staffs project managers, you know the challenges and headaches of finding great project managers.
+When a new PM position needs to be filled, the PMO manager will spend significant time screening resumes, preparing project management interview questions, conducting phone screens, and interviewing candidates face to face.
+It can be exhausting to waste time on the wrong candidate without a streamlined PM hiring process.

-A PMO will often hire temporary or contract based project managers to adjust with the project demands.
+A PMO will often hire temporary or contract-based project managers to adjust to the project demands.
 The typical project management hiring process includes:

 1. Write the job description or requisition request

-2. Post the requisition on a job board or distribute to staffing firms
+2. Post the requisition on a job board or distribute it to staffing firms

 3. Receive resumes